 The maximum exposure to credit risk at the reporting date is the carrying value of each class of receivable mentioned above.
 The group does not hold any collateral as security.
 The long-term credit ratings of banks used by the group, as at 31 December 2020 at Moody's and S&P subsequently, are as follows.
-Group funds are held at Rabobank with a long-term credit rating of Aa3 and A+, Deutsche bank with a long-term credit rating between A3 and Baa3, ABN AMRO bank with a long-term credit rating of between A1 and A, and at ING Bank with a long-term credit rating between Baa1 and A-
+Group funds are held at Rabobank with a long-term credit rating of Aa3 and A+, Deutsche bank with a long-term credit rating between A3 and Baa3, ABN AMRO bank with a long-term credit rating between Baa1 and A-.